myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-17T21:45:03.288Z
+>
+> I don't know if that is possible because it depends on the App Store's review criteria.
+At least team should have changed to this because it doesn't pass Apple's review.
+When this feature was first added it was synchronized, so it’s an intentional limitation.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-17T15:42:52.158Z
 >
 > Some contents are fixed to hide in iOS because Apple compelled it